codegram/vim-codereview/README.markdown

 changed file in a new tab.

 The first time, it'll ask you for a GitHub authorization token.
 You can generate those from your Applications settings in your GitHub account page.
+More information available on [Github help](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)

+If you need to change the token later on, you can find it under `~/.codereview`, or you can remove the file and be prompted for a token again.
+Please note this file is stored in plaintext.
+Contributions to store the key in the local keychain or encrypt it with GPG are very welcome.

 You'll be now on the Overview tab.
 Keep reading.